 On a sunny winter day, Providence is perfectly proportioned for walking: active families will love strolling from the shop-lined streets of Downcity to the traditional Italian neighborhood of Federal Hill.
 The Providence Children’s Museum has hands-on fun for little ones in the Jewelry District, and the RISD Museum on the East Side has a diverse collection that includes everything from ancient Greek and Roman statuary to works of decorative art, oil paintings, textiles, and modern art (and admission is free on Sundays).

-For lunch or a snack, UMelt on Weybosset Street downtown serves more than a dozen different takes on the classic grilled cheese, while Frisky Fries on Washington Street gets similarly creative with French fries: order them plain and crispy or smothered in brown gravy, poutine style, or as a sweet-and-savory treat topped with cinnamon sugar and whipped cream.
+For lunch or a snack, Yoleni's on Westminster Street downtown serves Greek fare, sandwiches, gyros and more, while Frisky Fries on Washington Street gets similarly creative with French fries: order them plain and crispy or smothered in brown gravy, poutine style, or as a sweet-and-savory treat topped with cinnamon sugar and whipped cream.